Policy and FAQs

 Q: If a choice student completes the terminal grade in a choice district with a limited grade span, can the choice student automatically enroll in the receiving district school or a constituent district with a regional high school (including a limited purpose regional district) to which the choice district's resident students are sent as part of a send-receive agreement or a constituent relationship?

-A: Any choice student who reaches the terminal grade level of the choice school district either (1) returns to the resident district or to the resident district's receiving school if the receiving school has the requisite grade level; or (2) applies to and is accepted into another choice school district with the requisite grade level.
-In this second scenario, when a choice student needs to change school districts because they have completed the terminal grade, they must reapply to another choice district with the desired grades.
+A: Any choice student who reaches the terminal grade level of the choice school district with a limited grade span is considered a tier 1 applicant.
+This student may either (1) return to the resident district or to the resident district's receiving school if the receiving school has the requisite grade level; or (2) apply to and be accepted into another choice school district with the requisite grade level.
+In this second scenario, when a choice student needs to change school districts because they have completed the terminal grade, they must reapply as a tier 1 applicant to another choice district with the desired grades.

 If the student wants to apply to a choice district, the Student Application Timeline and regular application process should be followed:

-• The choice district must notify the resident district of the student's enrollment (via the Student's Notice of Intent to Enroll) by January 12, 2023.
+- The choice district must notify the resident district of the student's enrollment (via the Student's Notice of Intent to Enroll).

 Advertising and revising the number of choice seats available